This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 The online application may be submitted at any time during the application period and will be processed on a first come, first serve basis.
 Students receiving a scholarship must sign the NRC Service Agreement, the details of which are listed below.

-Currently enrolled Thomas Edison State University students in one of the following School of Applied Science and Technology bachelor of science or master of science degree programs:
+Currently enrolled Thomas Edison State University students in one of the following School of Applied Science and Technology bachelor of science degree programs:

 A graduate of the School’s BS degree in Nuclear Engineering Technology program who wishes to upgrade their degree status to an ABET-accredited BS degree in Nuclear Energy Engineering Technology or a graduate of the School’s BS degree in Electronics Engineering Technology program who wishes to upgrade their degree status and earn an ABET-accredited BS degree in Electronics Systems Engineering Technology.

-Admitted/Not Enrolled associate, bachelor's or master's degree student in one of the University's approved NRC Scholarship programs.
+Admitted/Not Enrolled bachelor’s degree student in one of the University’s approved NRC Scholarship programs.

 For more information on determining whether you are eligible for this scholarship, contact Dr. Richard Coe assistant dean in the School of Applied Science and Technology at Thomas Edison State University.